Smallest crowd of season watches as Mariners lose to lowly Orioles, fail to gain ground in wild-card race

 The Mariners’ lone run against Baltimore starter Alex Cobb, who came into the game with a 4-15 record and 5.11 ERA, came in the first inning when Robinson Cano belted his seventh homer in his truncated season.
 The solo shot gave Seattle a 1-0 lead.

-“I thought with Robbie hitting the home run early, and really spark us,” Servais said.
+“I thought with Robbie hitting the home run early, it would really spark us,” Servais said.
 “But Cobb was using both sides of the plate really well.
-He tied up some right-handed hitters and he threw the ball really well.”
+He tied up some right-handed hitters.”

-Their other two runs were gifted by the Orioles in a reminder why they have 98 loses on the season.
+Their other two runs were gifted by the Orioles in a reminder of why they have 98 loses on the season.
 Down 5-1 in the eighth, Seattle loaded the bases with one out.
 Ryon Healy appeared to hit into an inning-ending 6-4-3 double play.
 But second baseman Breyvic Valera made an awful throw to first base, bouncing it past Trey Mancini and into the stands, allowing two runs to score.

 Seattle starter Wade LeBlanc made the 1-0 lead stand up for six innings.
 Despite allowing six hits and a walk, he never allowed a run to score.
 He was aided by a fair amount of solid defense behind him, including a big double play and the first of two brilliant diving catches by Ben Gamel in right field — a full layout on the warning track in foul territory.